-Academic advising is coordinated by the Academic Dean/Director of Education and includes Satisfactory Academic Progress and attendance.
+Academic advising is coordinated by the Academic Dean and includes Satisfactory Academic Progress and attendance.
 The Registrar and Academic Program Directors serve as advisors and assist students in course selection and registration, dropping and adding courses, change of major, and meeting graduation requirements.